darkawesome/blog/content/blog/resume.md

 - Maintained printers through repair and replacement of cartridges
 - Serviced a ticketing system(osTicket) for help desk support
 - Utilized a Nagios server to monitor systems and servers on campus

-**Work Experience**

-**Customer Service Associate**

-**Lowes in Avondale, PA &amp; State College, PA** | **May 2018 - present**

-- Managed customer relations and services through communication and interaction
-- Tracked material movements
-- Liaised with distribution centers
-- Updated orders through a fulfillment database
-- Used Xterm on a daily to manage products and product information

-**Projects**

-**Aionian Bible Project**
-- Building an Amazon web scraper to display amazon comments under the corresponding book on the website
-- Creating a bot as well to automate the process and update content on an interval to avoid bot detection